Daniel Maltzman: Babe

 Maltzman's interest in the female form began early in his career with The Babe (1993).
 This bikini clad woman encompasses Maltzman's upbringing in Southern California.
 The woman is carefree and sun-kissed.
-Although each painting is unique and original, Maltzman continues to recreate this image, redefining his understanding of what is sexy.
+Although each painting is unique and original, Maltzman continues to recreate this image.

 Marilyn

-In typical Hollywood fashion, Maltzman found Marilyn Monroe as a muse early on his career.
-The Marilyn series continue to grow to this day and is perhaps his most successful series.
-Portraits of Marilyn's face overlay Maltzman's signature abstract.
-What Maltzman has taken from Warhol's genius is evident in this series.
+Maltzman found Marilyn Monroe as a muse early on his career.
+The Marilyn series is ongoing.
+Portraits of Marilyn's face overlay Maltzman's abstract.

 Abstracts

 Inspired by Richter, Maltzman layers and pulls paints creating his bright and colorful abstracts.
 The drips Maltzman leaves behind have become an identifying feature to the artist's entire collection, especially his abstracts.
 These paintings can take anywhere from a month to three years to finish, as Maltzman often re-enters his abstract work.
 Most of these abstracts involve textured colors seeping through a more neutral top layer.
 Other types of abstracts include Maltzman's cubic abstract series.
 These panels, occasionally on wood rather than canvas, work singularly as thin pieces or come together as massive triptychs.